bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 75°
+- 74°
-- Light Rain and Breezy
+- Breezy and Partly Cloudy
-- 66% humidity
+- 67% humidity
-- 12 mph wind
+- 14 mph wind
-- 55% cloud cover
+- 61% cloud cover
 - 44 AQI 🟩
-- 0.45 inches of rain expected in the next 48 hours
+- 1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>